A Figure from the Common Lot

 “You know that’s not true.”

 Sylvie blinked; then, understanding her friend, shrugged.
-“I don’t say that she wouldn’t have had to go among the hotels and find an American to pay so much.
-But that is just what she does, of course.
-And Jacques didn’t find it so funny…to send her after cash and get a wedding gift instead.
+“I don’t say she wouldn’t have had to go among the hotels and find an American to pay so much.
+But that is just what she does.
+Jacques didn’t find it so funny…to send her after cash and get a wedding gift instead.
 Since he refused to speak to you about it, I said to myself, ‘Jacques has lied to his mother’.”

 Mme Rose glanced at Honoré, as she had once or twice during this conversation, and spoke for her friend’s understanding.
 “Because you would, when they came to you and asked.
 I would not.”

-“The last time, when she came to me alone…”
+“But the last time, when she came alone…”

-Honoré put the clock on the counter, careful not to allow the porcelain to strike the glass top discordantly.
+Honoré put the clock on the counter, careful not to allow the porcelain to strike the glass discordantly.
 He had felt the vibration of the chiming mechanism through his fingertips; Sylvie’s clock was preparing to sound the hour.
-But he’d noticed an ashen weariness pass over Mme Rose’s face.
-He went to her and gathered the shawl fallen from her shoulders.
+But he’d noticed pass over Mme Rose’s face an ashen weariness.
+He went to her and gathered the fallen shawl.
 Who was she, that they spoke of?
 She was Anne Lugard…but in Honoré’s hearing they would not say so.